At a glance

 Keep it simple.

 Compare it to how most people feel when they touch a hot stove.
 To your child, an itchy sweater might feel just as intense and uncomfortable.
-The loud siren you find annoying might actually be painful for her.
+The loud siren you find annoying might actually be painful for your child.
 Analogies like these make what may seem like abstract ideas easier to grasp.

 Explain the range of reactions.